orb-lang/espalier/doc/md/peg/metis.md

 We have to handle a self\-reference carefully: the first time we see it, we're still collecting the other properties, so we push the rule again and tag the name\.

+Welp\.
+Obvious once I see it but, self\-recursion only breaks the tie sometimes, and we have to handle arbitrary cycles\.

+We could detect them, or, we could provisionally copy things and stop once it's clear that nothing is changing\.

+Detecting them is the only correct thing to do, I suspect\.
+But I'm also going to try it dynamically and see if the context can be assembled while we're already iterating\.
+Seems likely\.

 ```lua